 The way you dress a potty-training toddler matters, especially when traveling.
 They need quick access to the potty when duty calls!

 Before leaving the house for the trip, pack plenty of loose, easy-to-remove clothing for your toddler.

-This way, they will not mess themselves up if they are so pressed as they try to bring their clothes down.
+This way, they will not mess themselves if the call is urgent as they try to get their clothes down.

 Leggings, sweatpants, and dresses are the best for a potty-training toddler.